dev-1603/advancejs/README.md

 In this example, countToThree is a generator function that yields the numbers 1, 2, and 3.
 When you call generator.next(), it returns an object with a value property representing the yielded value.

 Generator functions are useful for dealing with asynchronous code, iterating over large data sets, and creating iterators with a more readable and efficient syntax.

+## Asynchronous javascript

+in basic form js is synchronous , blocking and single threaded